OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/mipservice/readme.md

 # Ingesting Micrsoft MIP events to Sentinel

 Use the endpointdlp preview steps to deploy the code. https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/EndPointDLP_preview

-**During the deployment specify all content types in the template DLP.ALL,Audit.General,Audit.Exchange,Audit.SharePoint (Alt. after deployment under configuration)
+**During the deployment specify all content types in the dialog, deploy to Azure**
+  - DLP.ALL,Audit.General,Audit.Exchange,Audit.SharePoint (Alt. after deployment under configuration of the Function App)

-Replace STEP 5. by using the zip file in this repo.**
+**Replace STEP 5. by using the zip file in this repo.**

 ### Prerequisites